Client Portals: Definition & Why You Should Use Them

 What is a client portal?

-Client portals are cloud-based software that clients can access via a website through their web browser.
-Most portals are configured to be accessed via a subdomain (clients.yourdomain.com), so that it looks like it belongs to your company.
-The main goal is to make interacting with clients smooth while gathering all information in one central place.
+Client portals are cloud-based software that clients can access through a website using their web browser.
+Typically, these portals are set up on a subdomain (clients.yourdomain.com), giving the appearance of being part of your company.
+The primary objective is to facilitate smooth client interactions while centralizing all information.

-To be able to exchange sensitive information securely, most portals require clients to sign up with an email address and password, and secure the connection via SSL encryption.
-Once logged in, clients are able to access digital files, manage subscriptions, access private links, and more—all from an easy-to-understand dashboard.
+To securely exchange sensitive information, most portals require clients to register with an email address and password, and they secure the connection with SSL encryption.
+Once logged in, clients can access digital files, manage subscriptions, access private links, and more—all from a user-friendly dashboard.

 Client portal benefits